-There are a few reasons why it’s not further up this list, like the underwhelming 4.5-hour battery life, the occasionally iffy controls and a fit that stops being comfortable as the hours tick by.
-Still, it lasts no shorter than the AirPods Pro, and most in-ear headphones can be relief to take off anyway.
-If you just want top-notch ANC and are willing to pay for it, there are much worse options.
+There are a few reasons why it’s not further up this list, like the underwhelming 4.5-hour battery life, the occasionally iffy controls and a fit that gets more uncomfortable as the hours tick by.
+If you just want top-notch ANC and are willing to pay for it, this is a worthwhile consideration.

 Read our full Bowers & Wilkins PI5 review.

 Replacing the Elite 7 Active in our list, the recently introduced Elite 4 Actives are an impressively good mid-range model with effective ANC, excellent call quality, rich sound, strong connectivity, and waterproof protection.
 Access to the Sound+ app for audio customization sweetens the deal even further.

 The cheaper price tag means losing out on popular features like multipoint technology and wireless charging, as well as some of Jabra’s newer settings.
 However, the Jabra Elite 4 Active is the most convincing noise cancelling purchase for active lifestyle and fitness types on a budget.

 Read our full Jabra Elite 4 Active review.